Edward Klein: Criticism

 Klein received extensive criticism for his 2005 biography of Hillary Clinton, The Truth About Hillary.
 Politico criticized the book for "serious factual errors, truncated and distorted quotes and overall themes [that] don't gibe with any other serious accounts of Clinton's life."
 The conservative columnist John Podhoretz criticized the book in the New York Post, "Thirty pages into it, I wanted to take a shower.
 Sixty pages into it, I wanted to be decontaminated.
 And 200 pages into it, I wanted someone to drive stakes through my eyes so I wouldn't have to suffer through another word."
-In the National Review, conservative columnist Jim Geraghty wrote, "Folks, there are plenty of arguments against Hillary Clinton, her policies, her views, her proposals, and her philosophies.
+In National Review, conservative columnist Jim Geraghty wrote, "Folks, there are plenty of arguments against Hillary Clinton, her policies, her views, her proposals, and her philosophies.
 This stuff ain't it.
 Nobody on the right, left, or center ought to stoop to this level."

 Kathryn Jean Lopez of National Review asked Klein in a June 20, 2005, interview, "Why on earth would you put such a terrible story in your book ... that looks to be flimsily sourced at that?," regarding his suggestion that Chelsea Clinton was conceived in an act of marital rape.
 Facing criticism from both the left and right for making the claim, Klein eventually backed away from the insinuation in an interview with radio host Jim Bohannon on June 23, 2005.

 The British newspaper The Guardian pointed out a number of verifiable factual errors in Klein's 2014 book Blood Feud.

-Questions of credibility of sources in work

 Klein has also come under fire for his use of anonymous quotes, purported to be from the subjects of his books, which he claims he received from anonymous insiders.
 The credibility of such quotes has been questioned by writers such as Joe Conason and Salon's Simon Maloy and conservative commentators Rush Limbaugh and Peggy Noonan.
 "Some of the quotes strike me as odd, in the sense that I don't know people who speak this way," Limbaugh said of Klein's work, describing the sources as "grade school chatter."